 Transactions with related parties are made at terms equivalent to prevailing market rates.
-To ensure that the Company conducts all related party transactions on an arm's length basis, it practices full disclosure of details of related party transactions.
 The Related Party Transactions (RPT) Committee assesses material agreements with related parties prior to Board approval and Management execution to ensure that the RPTs are conducted at market rates and on an arm's length basis.
-For this purpose, transactions considered material are subject for review by the RPT Committee Management regularly presents the details of transactions entered into by the Company with related parties at the meetings of the Audit Committee and the Risk Management Committee.
+For this purpose, transactions considered material are all RPTs which are not in the usual course of business and which are equal or greater than the materiality threshold of Php 100Mln, shall be subject for review by the RPT Committee.
+All other RPT which are considered usual course of business need not be reviewed by the RPT Committee.
+The RPT